-Fairfax, Va. – The International Association of Fire Chiefs (IAFC) today released A Healthcare Provider’s Guide to Firefighter Physicals to assist healthcare providers in the evaluation and treatment of the health and wellness of firefighters.
+Chantilly, Va. – The International Association of Fire Chiefs (IAFC) today updated the A Healthcare Provider’s Guide to Firefighter Physicals to assist healthcare providers in the evaluation and treatment of the health and wellness of firefighters.
 The guide serves as an important new tool for firefighters to manage their own healthcare.

 The research-supported, experience-driven guide, available through the IAFC, features a systems approach to the physical examination of firefighters, addressing cardiovascular health and fitness, cancer, musculoskeletal injuries, behavioral health, lung disease, sleep disorders and infectious diseases.

 Recent studies and surveys suggest there is a serious gap in the healthcare of firefighters:

 - According to the National Fire Protection Association, sudden cardiac deaths account for a majority (51%) of on-duty firefighter deaths.”

 - Research by Denise Smith, PhD, Skidmore College, found for every line-of-duty death there are an estimated 17 nonfatal cardiac events on duty among firefighters.

 - An IAFC survey found that only 45% of volunteer firefighter respondents and up to 80% of career firefighter respondents receive annual firefighter physicals.

 “Firefighters need healthcare that is tailored to the inherent risks of their dangerous jobs,” said Chief John Sinclair, IAFC president and chairman of the board.
 “The guide provides doctors and firefighters clear information about the clinical care needed to address these risks.
 The IAFC encourages all firefighters to be strong advocates for their own health and wellness by making sure their doctor examines them for the many health risks they face.”